SeqOne/clinvcf/README.md

 - **Improving Clinvar classification and aggregation method** by [deciphering "conflicting intepretation" records](#clinicalsignificance-correction-module) where almost all submissions goes into the same direction.
 - **Implementing a more robust [gene annotation module](#gene-annotation)** based NCBI GFF files.

-ClinVCF is **developped in NimLang, is higly efficieny*** (~ 5 minutes to generate the VCF from the XML) and supports GRCh37 and GRCh38 genomes builds.
+ClinVCF is **developped in NimLang, is highly efficient*** (~ 5 minutes to generate the VCF from the XML) and supports GRCh37 and GRCh38 genomes builds.

 **Table of content**
 - [ClinVCF](#clinvcf)